graphile/crystal/utils/website/graphile-config/plugin.md

 which is passed to your middleware function alongside a `next` callback function.

-By adding middleware to a plugin, you can...
+By adding middleware to a plugin, you can:

 - run logic before the library's underlying action by including code before `next()`.